pawndev/resizeboy/README.md

 # ResizeBoy

-MinUImg is a minimalistic TUI application written in go.
+ResizeBoy is a minimalistic TUI application written in go.
 Its purpose is to resize and convert images from png, jpg and webp formats to png and jpg formats.

 I have made this application because I have way too many retro handhelds with multiple firmware.
 Some of them support png,